vgwb/LaNoria/docs/gamedesign.md

 - Let’s take in considerations accessibility (colors mostly and readability)
 - The game will be free and open source

+## Home

+In home we have just 4 buttons:

+### About La Noria
+An introduction to what it is and what it does, text and images.
+Then a list/book of all the available projects-cards in the game (title + photo + details)

+### Play
+To play a game.
+You can play as many times as you want to improve your high-score.

+### Options

+- toggle sfx
+- toggle music / volume
+- credits

 ## Gameplay

-The game is about placing tiles into a map (so basically a puzzle).
-Each tile represents a project of La Noria and the map is representing the Malaga region.
-The map is made by multiple hexagonal pieces (around 100 pieces).
-The tiles are composed by 2, 3 or 4 hexagons, each hexagon has a different color (the color represents the project [category](#Projects)).
+The game is about selecting and placing projects into the map of Malaga province.
+The map is made of multiple cells (hexagonal pieces).
+The projects are composed of 2, 3 or 4 cells with different colors (the color represents a category).

 ![mobile-noria](https://user-images.githubusercontent.com/45659694/210342035-7995898b-dea7-46d1-b9fc-e47b2d97d4bf.png)

 Here a description of basics interactions (refer to the image above):

-- The player can select one of the project cards at the bottom of the screen, each of this cards represent a different project of La Noria.
-Once a card is selected the details of the project and the associated tiles are displayed in the right side of the screen
+- The player can select one of the project cards at the bottom of the screen.
+Once a project is selected its details and the associated tiles are displayed in the right side of the screen
-- Once a card is selected the player can read the info about the project or drag the project (group of tiles) into the map
+- We can read the info about the project or drag the project into the map.
-- The player can place the project around the map by dragging it.
-When the drag is over the project is released on the map (the tile is snapped in the nearest position).
-The player can rotate the tile by tapping on it.
+- The player can place the project around the map by dragging it and releasing it wherever on the map (the tile is snapped in the nearest position).
+The player can rotate the project by tapping on it.
 Here there are two situations:
-  - The tile is in a valid position (this should be notified with the correct feedbacks), without any obstacles or other intersecting tiles.
-A button will be displayed around the tile, by hitting it the player will confirm the placement.
+  - The project is in a valid position (this should be notified with the correct feedback), without any obstacles or other intersecting tiles.
+A button will be displayed to confirm the placement.
-  - The tile is not in a valid position (this should be notified with the correct feedbacks), the player should change the position and/or rotation.
-The player can also discard the tile just by clicking on another card.
+  - The tile is not in a valid position (this should be notified with the correct feedback), the player should change the position and/or rotation.
+The player can also discard the tile just by clicking on another project card.
-- When the placement is over new cards will be given to the player.
+- When the placement is done, new project cards will be given to the player.

+Repeat until no more projects can be put in the map.

-The target of the game is to maximaze the score with combo of colors.
+The goal of the game is to maximize the score.

 ## Score